gzoutlook/SeismicPatchNet_v1/README.md

 Functional programming scripts.

-I. Run "1. synthetic_patch_models.py" to generate synthetic data as much as possible (e.g. more than 15000 samples) for architecture searching.
+1. Run "1. synthetic_patch_models.py" to generate synthetic data as much as possible (e.g. more than 15000 samples) for architecture searching.

 It is strongly recommended to run the script step by step.
 For example, comment: